 As a biologist and mathematician by training, my fascination lies in leveraging computational techniques to redefine our understanding and prediction of biological phenomena at an unprecedented scale.
 This interest has been a consistent theme throughout my academic research, beginning with my undergraduate focus on single molecule and single cell studies, and evolving to encompass population-level dynamics now.

-Currently, in the laboratory of Professor Lingchong You, I am using mathematical models and machine learning to investigate the intricacies of microbial interactions.
-I am deeply invested in understanding how microbial communities are formed and operate across various temporal and length scales, how to program spatial dynamics, how pathogens spread in space, and how phenotypic characteristics can be leveraged for practical applications such as drug development and biocomputing.
+Currently, in the laboratory of Professor Lingchong You, I am using mathematical models and machine learning to investigate pattern formation in living systems.
+I am deeply invested in understanding how spatial microbial communities are formed and operate across various temporal and length scales, how to program de novo pattern formation, how pathogens spread in space, and how phenotypic characteristics can be leveraged for practical applications such as material fabrications and biocomputing.

-Pattern formation, a widespread phenomenon in nature, emerges from the complex interplay of self-organization and cell-environment interactions.
+Pattern formation, a widespread phenomenon in nature, emerges from the complex interplay of cell-cell and cell-environment interactions.
 The words of Richard Feynman, "What I cannot create, I do not understand," resonate deeply in this context.
 Although synthetic biology has enabled creation of diverse types of dynamics, programming pattern formation continues to present significant challenges.
-My PhD research is dedicated to addressing these challenges, both computationally and experimentally, to advance our understanding and capabilities in this area.
-In a recent work, I used generative ML to accelerate solving PDE simulations.
+My PhD research is dedicated to addressing these challenges, both computationally and experimentally.
+In a recent work, I used generative ML to accelerate solving PDE numerical simulations.
 My approach of combining mechanistic modeling and ML enabled discovery biological rules.

 Relevant publication:

 The majority of microbial communities exhibit spatial structuring, ranging from biofilms to gut microbiota.
-The spatial structure is pivotal in influencing the fitness and evolutionary trajectory of these communities.
+The spatial structure is pivotal in influencing the fitness, function and evolution of these communities.
 For instance, Pseudomonas aeruginosa is known to form extensive, branching colonies.
 We showed that bacteria optimize their chance of survival through forming spatial patterns.
-Through serial spatial evolution, we demonstrated that the population's spatial expansion extends the duration of cooperative swarming, making the system susceptible to cheaters.
+Through serial spatial evolution, we demonstrated that the population's spatial expansion can extend the duration of cooperative swarming, making the community susceptible to cheaters.
 It uncovered a novel mechanism by which spatial structure can modulate cooperation and ultimately shape the evolutionary trajectory of microbial communities.

 Relevant publication:

 Biology is a natural information processor by transforming genetic and environmental information into a diverse array of phenotypes.
-Inspired by this concept, I developed a workflow for encoding and decoding information within complex biological patterns.
+Inspired by this concept, I developed a workflow for encoding and decoding information within biological self-organized patterns.
+This approach leveraged noise and fuzziness in biology, compared to conventional computing.

 In an on-going collaboration, this concept is being further explored and enhanced through the integration of AI and external stimuli.
 Stay tuned for more updates!